 - Mosaic Village / Antique Row

 Fort Street is also known as “Antique Row.”
-Find a wonderful array of items here: silver, rare prints, fine china, antique furniture and Victorian bric-a-brac.
+Find a wonderful array of items here: silver, rare prints, fine china, antique furniture and Victorian brick-a-brac.
 The street is also home to art galleries and auction houses that hold regularly scheduled auctions for fine art, antiques and collectibles.
 A great way to discover and enjoy Victoria is by walking, and you can easily walk from Oak Lane Luxury Furnished Suites to the Inner Harbour, downtown, Antique Row and Beacon Hill Park.

 Just 17 kilometers from downtown Victoria, Goldstream Provincial Park lies amid the splendour of an old-growth temperate rain forest.
 West Coast wilderness awaits you at East Sooke Regional Park.
 Experience it as you hike along the windswept rocky coast, over dry hilltops, through dark rain forest to sheltered coves.

 If swimming is your thing, then be sure to visit Sooke Potholes, a swimmers paradise.
-Just a 30 minute car ride beyond the urban core, the Sooke potholes are one of the more popular swimming spots in the capital region.
+Just a 30-minute car ride beyond the urban core, the Sooke Potholes are one of the more popular swimming spots in the capital region.